Exclusive: Bank of America to hire 50 bankers for Asia dealmaking team in 2020 - sources

 In Asia, senior hires in 2019 included Patrick Steinemann, who came on board as BofA’s head of industrials investment banking team, while Monica Chang joined the China coverage team from Deutsche Bank (DBKGn.DE).

-Overall, the BofA expanded its investment banking headcount in Asia last year by hiring about a dozen senior bankers, making it one of the most aggressive recruiters among other global banks in the region, one of the people said.
+Overall, BofA expanded its investment banking headcount in Asia last year by hiring about a dozen senior bankers, making it one of the most aggressive recruiters among other global banks in the region, one of the people said.

-The Charlotte, North Carolina-based firm posted a 9% rise in investment banking fees in the fourth quarter ended December to $1.5 billion, on higher income from debt and equity underwriting deals.
+The Charlotte, North Carolina-based firm reported a 9% rise in investment banking fees in the fourth quarter ended December to $1.5 billion, on higher income from debt and equity underwriting deals.

-With the renewed focus on investment banking, BofA is aiming to break into the top 4 of the Asian M&A and capital markets advisory league tables in the next few years, the people said.

-BofA was third in Asia Pacific including Japan M&A advisory league table in 2019, while it stood ninth in the equity capital markets and did not feature in the top 20 debt capital market rankings, according to Refinitiv data.
+BofA was third in the Asia Pacific M&A advisory league table including Japan in 2019, but it was ranked ninth in the equity capital markets table and did not feature in the top 20 debt capital market rankings, according to Refinitiv data.

-Reporting by Sumeet Chatterjee and Scott Murdoch in Hong Kong; Editing by Himani Sarkar
+Reporting by Sumeet Chatterjee and Scott Murdoch in Hong Kong; Editing by Himani Sarkar and Susan Fenton